akshayaroraGS/react-native-sequenceimage/README.md

 ### Features

-* Until image is not loaded from the given URL, some placeholder required to show that empty space.
-* No placeholder image pass, then behave like react-native `image`.
+* For Render Sequence Images for loader like frame animation.
 * ease to implement and use.

 ### Installation

-* Run this command `$ npm install react-native-SequenceImage --save`
+* Run this command `$ npm install react-native-sequenceimage --save`

 ### Implementation